APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 7a2: The system sends a "Login Status (Failed)" message.

 7a3: The user is shown an error message (e.g., "Invalid username or password.").

+UC-03: Manage Staff Roles
+Author: Michael Orenze Priority: High

+Purpose
+To allow the Owner to view, update, and delete the list of staff accounts (Dentists, Receptionists) and their details in the system.

+Actors
+Owner

+Requirement Traceability
+BR-49: The Owner can view staff and patient accounts details and list of all accounts.

+BR-50: The Owner can edit or update existing dentists, receptionist, and patient account information.

+BR-51: The Owner can delete dentist and receptionist accounts when necessary.

+Preconditions
+The Owner is logged into the system and has administrative privileges.

+Postconditions
+The "User Accounts" data store is updated with any changes (edits, deletions) submitted by the Owner.

+The Owner has viewed the most current list of staff.

+Basic Flow
+The Owner navigates to the staff management section and requests to "View Staff List."

+The system retrieves the staff list from the (User Accounts) data store and displays it.

+The Owner reviews the list and makes necessary changes (e.g., updates a role, deactivates an account).

+The Owner submits the updated staff list.

+The system receives the update and writes the changes to the (User Accounts) data store.

+The Owner receives confirmation that the list was updated.